 "Quick constipation relief" gives proven protection against colorectal disease too.
 Use that Site Search function.

 Leave out the toast if you are banting.
 And drop a blob of butter on the spinach; low carb, high fat.
-Butter is back you know.
-Julia Childs would be pleased.

-Want more minerals from your food?
+Do you want more minerals from your food?
 Magnesium from nuts and seeds is one good option.

 After radishes and pole beans, spinach is about the easiest vegetable to grow in the garden.
-And it goes on bearing for months and months.
-It is a great food high in magnesium.
-Young spinach leaves and radishes in a salad with Bernie's delicious spinach dip are amazing.
+And it goes on bearing for months.
+It is a great food, high in magnesium.

 It takes me only four minutes to make hummus.
-It oxidises within a few days, so food manufacturers load the supermarket stuff with chemicals.
+It oxidises within a few days, so manufacturers load the supermarket stuff with chemicals.
 Then it tastes and is awful.
 Here is still more magnesium heart food.

 Just 4 branching broccoli seedlings planted in the back garden in the spring